 #3 It has THREE fantastic universities

 Looking into higher education?
 Look no further – between the three universities within the city, Leeds offers almost every university course imaginable!
 There’s the redbrick University of Leeds, which is a member of the Russell Group and frequently appears among the top 20 universities in the UK (and the top 100 in the world!).
-There’s Leeds Beckett University, which has campuses in the vibrant city centre and the leafy suburbs of Headingley and has sporting and cultural partnerships across the region.
-And there’s also Leeds Trinity University, one of the UK’s newest universities having been awarded full university status in 2012.
+There’s Leeds Beckett University, which has campuses both in the vibrant city centre and the leafy suburbs of Headingley and has sporting and cultural partnerships across the region.
+And there’s also Leeds Trinity University, one of the UK’s newest universities, having been awarded full university status in 2012.
 With so many choices for studying, why go anywhere else?

 #4 It’s a must for music lovers

 Leeds has got everything a muso could wish for.
 You can catch concerts from big names such as Little Mix or Manic Street Preachers at the First Direct Arena, the first concert arena to have a fan-shaped auditorium to improve the audience experience.
 If smaller venues and up-and-coming artists are more your thing, try Brudenell Social Club.
-Or for a bit of both, there’s the O2 Academy, featuring famous bands as well as less well-known names.
-And of course, let’s not forget that Bramham Park is host to the huge Leeds Festival every August.
+Or, for a bit of both, there’s the O2 Academy, featuring famous bands as well as less well-known names.
+And, of course, let’s not forget that Bramham Park is host to the huge Leeds Festival every August.

 #5 Sports fans are well catered for

 If you prefer scoreboards to songbirds, Leeds doesn’t disappoint on the sporting front.
 Football fans can head to Elland Road to cheer on Leeds United (if they’re feeling brave!) or you could go to Carnegie Stadium in Headingley to enjoy watching Yorkshire County Cricket Club or Yorkshire Carnegie rugby union team.
-Carnegie Stadium is also home to the hugely successful Leeds Rhinos, who completed the rugby league treble in 2015 by winning the Challenge Cup, League Leaders Shield and Grand Final.
+Carnegie Stadium is also home to the hugely successful Leeds Rhinos, who completed the rugby league treble in 2015 by winning the Challenge Cup, League Leaders Shield, and Grand Final.
 Now there’s a team to get behind!

-#6 It’s well connected
+#6 It’s well-connected

 With a major train station, which has recently been redeveloped to be even more accessible, you can catch a direct train from Leeds to almost anywhere in the UK, from Aberdeen to Penzance.
-Importantly, it takes just over two hours to travel from Leeds to London Kings Cross, making it great for businesses.
+Importantly, it takes just over two hours to travel from Leeds to London King’s Cross, making it great for businesses.
 If you want to get further afield, no problem – just head a little way out of town to Leeds Bradford Airport to fly to various locations across Europe and beyond.

 #7 It’s got lots of free things to do

 Yorkshire folk are known for being, ahem, cautious with their coppers, so it’s a good thing that Leeds City Centre is equipped with so many free attractions.
-Learn about local history, world cultures, ancient civilisation and natural history at Leeds City Museum; soak in the culture at Leeds Arts Gallery, the Henry Moore Institute and the Stanley and Audrey Burton Gallery; or transport yourself back to historic battlegrounds at Royal Armouries.
+Learn about local history, world cultures, ancient civilisation, and natural history at Leeds City Museum; soak in the culture at Leeds Arts Gallery, the Henry Moore Institute, and the Stanley and Audrey Burton Gallery; or transport yourself back to historic battlegrounds at Royal Armouries.
 You can have plenty of great days out in Leeds without spending a penny!

 #8 It’s an excellent night out

 If you’ve been working hard all week, Leeds is the perfect place to play hard at the weekend!
-With dozens of bars and pubs to choose from you are bound to find the right drinking hole for you, regardless of whether your favourite tipple is a fancy cocktail or a unique craft beer.
+With dozens of bars and pubs to choose from, you are bound to find the right drinking hole for you, regardless of whether your favourite tipple is a fancy cocktail or a unique craft beer.
 Call Lane is particularly well known for its nightlife, with plenty of bars serving a variety of drinks and playing an equally broad repertoire of music.
 If you’re in a dancing mood, you could go to the Control nightclub in Kirkstall, or to smaller venues like The Warehouse and Wire.
-Or head over to The Wardrobe for a chilled-out gig.
+Otherwise, head over to The Wardrobe for a chilled-out gig.